cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

         + Whether the primary OpenSearch instance is a locally maintained single-node instance or remote cluster, Malcolm can also be configured to forward logs to a secondary remote OpenSearch instance.
 See [OpenSearch and Elasticsearch instances](opensearch-instances.md#OpenSearchInstance) for more information about forwarding logs to another OpenSearch instance.
 If this option is enabled, sub-items will become available to configure the secondary document store type (`opensearch-remote` vs `elasticsearch-remote`) and URL.
     - **Forward …**
         + Malcolm uses [Fluent Bit](https://fluentbit.io/) to gather miscellaneous system resource metrics (CPU, network I/O, disk I/O, memory utilization, temperature, etc.) and the [Beats](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-tcp.html) protocol to forward these metrics to its [Logstash](https://www.elastic.co/products/logstash) service for further enrichment prior to indexing into the [OpenSearch](https://opensearch.org/) database.
 Metrics categories can be enabled/disabled with the remaining **Forward …** options under the **Run Profile** section.
-    - **Local OpenSearch Instance** and **Primary Document Store**
+    - **Primary Document Store**
         + Malcolm's default standalone configuration is to use a local [OpenSearch](https://opensearch.org/) instance in a container to index and search network traffic metadata.
 See [OpenSearch and Elasticsearch instances](opensearch-instances.md#OpenSearchInstance) for more information about using a remote OpenSearch or Elasticsearch cluster instead.
-        + If this setting is set to `N`, the **Primary Document Store** option will appear to allow the user to select `opensearch-remote` or `elasticsearch-remote` as the alternative to the local OpenSearch instance, as well as the corresponding URL for the remote instance.
+The **Primary Document Store** option allows the user to select `opensearch-local` (for Malcolm to maintain its own OpenSearch instance), `opensearch-remote`, or `elasticsearch-remote`.
+In the case of the `-remote` options, the user can also specify the corresponding URL for the remote instance.
     - **OpenSearch Memory** and **Logstash Memory**
         + Two of Malcolm's main components, OpenSearch and Logstash, require a substantial amount of memory.
 The configuration script will suggest defaults for these values based on the amount of physical memory the system has.
 The minimum recommended amount of system memory for Malcolm is 24 GB.
 Users should not use a value under 10 GB for OpenSearch and 2500 MB for Logstash.
     - **Logstash Workers**